JulianKemmerer/PipelineC/docs/PY_TO_LOGIC_DESIGN.md

 If any covering input is a variable alias (from a prior VAR_REF_ASSIGN), internal CONST_REF_RD submodules index into it using `_var_alias_internal_path`.

+**Covering-port selection is newest-first, not declaration-order-first.** `covering_wires` (and therefore the `ref_toks_i` port list) is still declared oldest-first, matching `_temporal_sort_covering_wires`'s contract above.
+But when more than one covering port could supply a given concrete leaf — e.g. a whole-array alias and a later, more specific single-element alias both cover position 0 — that leaf must be wired from whichever port is actually the *most recent* writer of it, or a newer, more specific write would be silently shadowed by an older, broader one.
+So the per-leaf covering-port search walks `covering_port_info` in **reverse** (newest port first) and takes the first (= newest) match, even though the ports themselves stay declared in oldest-first order.

 *Step 2 — Trimmed binary mux tree per variable dimension:*

 For each variable dimension of size N, a mux tree reduces N leaf wires to 1 output.